Chirag-Sai-Panuganti/ReLMXEL-Adaptive-RL-Based-Memory-Controller-with-Explainable-Energy-and-Latency-Optimization/Builds/DRAMSys/README.md

 ## Setting up DRAMSys
 ### Steps:

-1. Replace the files `Controller.h and Controller.cpp` in `DRAMSys/src/libdramsys/DRAMSys/controller` with the corresponding files in the **Modifications** directory.
+1. Replace the files `Controller.h` and `Controller.cpp` in `DRAMSys/src/libdramsys/DRAMSys/controller` with the corresponding files in the **Modifications** directory.

-2. Replace the files `StlPlayer.h and StlPlayer.cpp` in `DRAMSys/src/simulator/simulator/player` with the corresponding files in the **Modifications** directory.
+2. Replace the files `StlPlayer.h` and `StlPlayer.cpp` in `DRAMSys/src/simulator/simulator/player` with the corresponding files in the **Modifications** directory.

+3. Change the trace file to be used from the `name` parameter in `DRAMSys/configs/ddr4-example.json` file.
 3.
 ```console
 $ cd DRAMSys